ahmedsam007/NanoJet/Tools/CHROME_WEB_STORE_SUBMISSION.md

 • Open source - view our code on GitHub

 How it works:
-1. Install the extension and the IDMMac desktop app
+1. Install the extension and the NanoJet desktop app
 2. Visit any website with downloadable media
 3. Click the "Download" button that appears on videos
-4. Or right-click any link and select "Download with IDMMac"
+4. Or right-click any link and select "Download with NanoJet"
-5. Downloads are automatically sent to your IDMMac app for fast, reliable downloading
+5. Downloads are automatically sent to your NanoJet app for fast, reliable downloading

 Requirements:
-• IDMMac desktop application must be installed on macOS
+• NanoJet desktop application must be installed on macOS
 • Download the app from: https://github.com/ahmedsam007/IdmMac

 This extension is completely free and open source.
 No subscriptions, no ads, no data collection.